 Locality-Sensitive Hashing (LSH)

 Near Neighbor Search in high dimensional spaces.
-On this webpage, you
+This webpage

-will find pointers to the newest LSH algorithm in Euclidean (l_2) spaces, as
+links to the newest LSH algorithms in Euclidean and

-This research is supported by NSF CAREER Grant #0133849 "Approximate
+This research was supported in part by NSF CAREER Grant #0133849 "Approximate

 Algorithms for High-dimensional Geometric Problems".